linas/archeo/README.md

 for a bunch of bytes in a row.
 Is this normal?

 This ain't good.
 I have maybe 1.5 million files.
 Not sure, haven't finished counting.
 Wife & kids have more.
 I panicked.
-My panick is justified.
+My panic is justified.
 Out of those 1.5 million files, 1440 of them consist of nothing but zeros (they shouldn't; they're photos, tar files...)